Powerlearnproject/se-day1-assignment-mmankaflo/README.md

 # SE_Day1 Software Engineering Day1 Assignment
 #Part 1: Introduction to Software Engineering
-Explain what software engineering is and discuss its importance in the technology industry. software engineering is a branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
+Explain what software engineering is and discuss its importance in the technology industry.
+-software engineering is a branch of computer science used for developing, testing and maintaining software.
+.reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
+.efficiency - it helps to optimize developer workflow while maintaining high quality standards.
+.scalability and flexibility - it ensures that the system can handle an increased load without affecting performance.
+ .security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

 Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity-It is developing the skills and mindset to effectively nevigate and manage situations characterised by intricate interdependencies, uncertainty and ambiguity, ultimately leading to better decision-making and problem solving.